 - I See Dead People: Trope title comes from a line from The Sixth Sense.

 - Lampshade Hanging: He lampshades his common theme of twist endings in Unbreakable, where the young Elijah's mother gives him a comic book and tells him, "They say this one has a surprise ending."

-- Mandatory Twist Ending: Manoj, your movies ARE this trope.
-At first, they were truly epic, but as time went on, the obligatory twist often made little sense and was just there because it being there is the rule.
-Also, no matter how good the twist is, it helps immensely if the hundred minutes leading up to it are about something and make sense.
+- Mandatory Twist Ending: At first, they were truly epic, but as time went on, the obligatory twist often made little sense, and was just there, because it being there is the rule.
+Also, no matter how good the twist is, it helps if the hundred minutes leading up to it support this twist instead of being a Shocking Swerve.

 - Prima Donna Director: An incident with a Disney executive, back when Disney was going to be the distributor for Lady in the Water, had M. Night flip out when the exec dared to suggest, that maybe the script could use some improvement.
 Because M. Night was an artist!